zyNoT/X15-CM2350-Vortex-Delete/README.md

 *** This is the official Vortex Delete for the X15 CM2350 by zyNoT. ***

+*** THIS OVERLAY IS INTENDED FOR USE ON BGT CM2350 ECMs ONLY, DO NOT USE ON BDR OR ANY OTHER CM2350 MODULE!!! ***

 WARNING! - These actions and steps should not be performed in countries that have laws against altering engine emissions!

 WARNING! - This is only an example of how to go about editing the ECU and is not a final product or solution.
 Use at your own risk!!!